Certifying entanglement dimensionality by $k$-reduction moments: Numerical results on detection ratios

 \subsection{Ensemble of mixed states with an induced measure}

 Finally, we consider the ensemble $\caE_{D,K}$ of mixed states with an induced measure, which is defined in \sref{sec:RMCCMCcom}.
-In numerical simulation we choose $D=d^2=16^2$ and $K=2,3,4,5,6$. \Tsref{tab:k_induce_1} and \ref{tab:k_induce_2} show the ratios of states with various lower bounds for the Schmidt numbers.
-The ratios in \Tref{tab:k_induce_1} are determined by moment-based $k$-reduction criteria described by Algorithm \ref{alg:full_protocol} with maximal order $N^*=16$ and $r=16$.
-The ratios in \Tref{tab:k_induce_2} are determined by moment-based CM criterion in \eref{eq:CMM4}.
-From the numerical results, we can see that the $k$-reduction moment criteria are weaker than moment-based CM criterion for $K=4,5,6$, but becomes stronger for $K=2$.
-When $K=3$, the performances are comparable.
+In numerical simulations we choose $D=d^2=16^2$ and $K=2,3,4,5,6$. \Tsref{tab:k_induce_1} and \ref{tab:k_induce_2} show the detection ratios of states with various lower bounds for the Schmidt numbers.
+The detection ratios in \Tref{tab:k_induce_1} are determined by moment-based $k$-reduction criteria described by Algorithm \ref{alg:full_protocol} with maximal order $N^*=16$ and $r=16$.
+The detection ratios in \Tref{tab:k_induce_2} are determined by moment-based CM criterion in \eref{eq:CMM4}.
+From the numerical results, we can see that the $k$-reduction moment criteria are weaker than moment-based CM criterion for $K=4,5,6$, but becomes stronger for $K=3$.